Tunnel du Bois Clair

-The Tunnel du Bois Clair is a 1.6 km former railway tunnel near Cluny, France, that is now the longest cycling tunnel of Europe, as part of a voie verte (cycle path / greenway), the Voie Verte de Bourgogne du Sud.
+The tunnel du Bois Clair is a 1.6 km former railway tunnel near Cluny, France repurposed as a shared-use tunnel (i.e. bike and footpath).
+It is part of the voie verte (cycle path / greenway), the Voie Verte de Bourgogne du Sud.
+It was the longest cycling tunnel in Europe until Fyllingsdalstunellen in Norway (2.9 km) opened in 2023.

 The tunnel is closed during the winter months (mid-October through the end of March) to protect a colony of bats that live in the tunnel.
 The tunnel takes about 7 minutes to travel through by bike and around 20 minutes by foot.